 The principal aquaculture development activities in the West Coast Bioregion are the production of blue mussels (Mytilus galloprovincialis) and marine algae (Dunaliella salina) for beta-carotene production, and the emerging black pearl industry based on the production of Pinctada margaritifera at the Abrolhos Islands.
 The main mussel farming area is in southern Cockburn Sound, where conditions are sheltered and the nutrient and planktonic food levels are sufficient to promote good growth rates.
 Owing to the generally low productivity of the Western Australian coastline under the influence of the Leeuwin Current, areas outside embayments (where nutrient levels are enhanced) are unsuitable for bivalve aquaculture.
-Initiatives to expand the number of aquaculture sectors in this bioregion currently include those for octopus, live rock/coral and finfish.
+Initiatives to expand the number of aquaculture sectors in this bioregion currently include those for octopus, live rock/coral, finfish and the Department of Fisheries is in the process of securing strategic environmental approvals for the Mid-West Aquaculture Development Zone.